tbfld/counter.ink/content/obj/1993–94 > Cop Sculpture.md

 ---
 title: 1993–94 > Cop Sculpture
 description:
 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
 draft:
 publish:
+tags:
-tags: art
+  - art
+  - media
+  - 1990s
+  - media-aesthetics
+  - police
+  - sculpture
 ---

 “Cop Sculpture” was an exhibition I mounted with Lincoln Tobier in 1993 — or, as the poster said, “one project, two installations,” at two galleries across the street from each other.